Our most greatest of trials we had come through, with millions maimed

 Speculation, corruption and concentration, our economy in flames –

-Two separately great and hostile countries where once union had reigned
+Two separately great and hostile countries where union (briefly) reigned

 Now prepared to face the challenges of a great century – unashamed

-Of overt racial, religious and class warfare, and the sustained
+Of overt racial, religious, sexual and class warfare, and the sustained

 Machine-gunning of ordinary people at school or while being so well entertained –

-In what were now the two greatest countries on Earth, no damn longer restrained
+In what are now the two greatest countries on Earth, no damn longer restrained

 By unnecessary regulations or taxes on wealth, or being unfairly drained